 Who We Are

 First and foremost, River Bottom Roasters is a family.
 We’re coffee lovers, just like you, who care about quality ingredients, ethical sourcing, fairness in trade and giving back to our communities.
-We don’t just want to make coffee (though, we do make seriously good coffee), we want to make a difference.
+We don’t just want to make super delicious coffee, we want to make a difference in our local and international communities.
 If that’s you, too, pour yourself a cup and stay awhile!

-I arrived at Rise Up Coffee, thinking I would sample a few cups, then leave to consider whether or not the coffee was a good fit for our business.
-Instead, I was enthusiastically welcomed by the owner, Tim Cureton, and ushered into his makeshift office – a 10’x10’ area of his warehouse, surrounded by half walls made of burlap sacks full of green coffee beans from around the world.
-While one of Tim’s team members filled a small batch roaster with select beans, he talked about how his time in the Peace Corps, and his interactions with indigenous coffee farmers from around the world, deepened his understanding of coffee.
+“I’m a traveler and love the journey.
+I have tasted some stellar food and drink but I’ll never forget the first sip of specialty coffee.
+I arrived at Rise Up Coffee on the eastern shore of MD, thinking I would just order a cup of coffee.
+Instead, I was enthusiastically welcomed by the owner, Tim Cureton, and as we talked he ushered into his makeshift office – a 10’x10’ area of his warehouse, surrounded by half walls made of burlap sacks full of green coffee beans from around the world.
+While one of Tim’s team members filled a small batch roaster with select beans, he talked about how his time in the Peace Corps, his interactions with indigenous farmers from around the world, and how he started his business upon his return with a recipe he bought from a peace corp buddy for $50 (I think I heard him say it was an I.O.U).
 As he talked, Tim poured me a cup of his freshly roasted coffee.
 I took my first sip, and I swear, the world tilted.
 I had been drinking coffee my entire adult life, yet I felt as if I’d never tasted it before!
 This was how coffee was supposed to taste!
 Then and there, with the smell of roasting beans in the air, and that perfect cup balanced in my hands, my passion for small batch specialty coffee was born.

 An Unexpected Change…

-Shortly after that meeting, a family tragedy struck.
-Danielle and I sold the restaurant, but were fortunate that we could focus on our family's financial business that we had established in Hagerstown, Maryland.
-As we shifted our mindset to our other business, I found myself thinking more and more about that day in Tim’s warehouse.
+I found myself thinking more and more about that day in Tim’s warehouse.
 I had to know more!
 I began researching coffee, learning everything I could about beans from different parts of the world: how different altitudes, soils, exposures and climates affect the flavor.
-I learned about roasting: about temperatures, drum speeds, and fan speeds – and about how roasters use different rhythms and timing of these elements to put their unique stamp of flavor on the coffees.
+I learned about roasting and how roasters use different rhythms and timing of elements to put their unique stamp of flavor on the coffees.
 Then, I did what I had been destined to do since I took that first sip in that warehouse – I bought my own roaster and went to work learning how to turn green coffee beans into a perfect cup of coffee.

 I worked hard!
 Whether I was reading from a book, working one-on-one with a master roaster, or trying new roasting profiles on my own, I was doing what I loved and soaking up knowledge.
 After a time, I started giving sample bags to my family and friends, asking for feedback – they couldn’t get enough!
 When it got to the point where I wasn’t roasting enough coffee to keep everyone satisfied, I knew it was time to take this to the next level, and River Bottom Roasters was born!

-Today, I am so proud of the artisan coffees we offer.
+Today, I am so proud of the craft specialty coffees we offer.
 When you pour a cup of River Bottom coffee, I hope you taste all the love, heart and soul I put into each small batch.
 (Yep – I still hand roast each batch myself!)
 This is coffee the way it’s supposed to be.
 My name is Craig Campbell, and I believe great coffee can change the world!
-Pour yourself a cup, and see if you don’t agree!
+Pour yourself a cup, and see if you don’t agree!”

 What We Think